-tekmar® - Data Brochure One Stage Boiler & DHW Control 251
+tekmar® - Data Brochure Four Stage Boiler Control 254

-The tekmar One Stage Boiler & DHW Control 251 is a microprocessor-based control which regulates the supply water temperature from a single boiler based on the outdoor air temperature, and optionally, the indoor air temperature.
-When a demand signal from a Domestic Hot Water (DHW) system is present, the control will operate the boiler to regulate the supply water temperature at a selected DHW setpoint.
-The system pump is shut down when there is no DHW or Heat Demand signal or if the outdoor temperature is warm enough so that the system no longer requires heat (WWSD).
+The tekmar Four Stage Boiler Control 254 is a microprocessor-based control which regulates the supply water temperature from up to 4 boilers based on the outdoor air temperature, and optionally, the indoor air temperature.
+When a Setpoint Demand signal is present, the control will operate the boilers to regulate the supply water temperature at a selected setpoint.
+The System pump is turned on whenever there is a Setpoint Demand, or whenever there is a Heat Demand and the outdoor temperature is cool enough to require heat in the system.

 Outdoor Reset Strategy pg.
 2 Testing pg.
 10

 Sequence of Operation pg.
 3 Error Messages pg.
 11

 Installation pg.
 4 Technical Data pg.
 12

 Settings pg.
 7 Limited Warranty pg.
 12

 Outdoor Reset Strategy Correct setting and shifting of the Heating Curve... the key to More Comfort and Energy Savings.
 Heating Curve As outdoor temperatures become colder, heat losses from a building increase, which requires the addition of more heat to prevent the indoor air temperature from also becoming colder.
 This tekmar reset control measures the outdoor temperature and as the outdoor temperature becomes colder, it balances the heat loss by making the heating supply water hotter.
 The Heating Curve is used to calculate exactly how hot to make the supply water at different outdoor temperatures.
 It determines the number of degrees the supply water temperature is raised for each degree the outdoor temperature falls.
-Setting the Heating Curve Two examples of how the Heating Curve works are illustrated in the following diagram.
+Setting the Heating Curve

-- -With a 2.4 Curve, the supply water temperature is raised 2.4 degrees for every degree of outdoor temperature drop. - If: WWSD point = 70°F and Outdoor temperature = 30°F, then supply temperature = 166°F - -With a 0.6 Curve, the supply water temperature is raised 0.6 degrees for every degree of outdoor temperature drop.
-If: WWSD point = 70°F and Outdoor temperature = 30°F, then supply temperature = 94°F - If the Heating Curve selected is too low; the heating system will not supply hot enough water to keep the room temperature warm during colder weather. - If the Heating Curve selected is too high; the supply water will be too hot for the conditions and the building will overheat during colder weather.
+Two examples of how the Heating Curve works are illustrated in the following diagram. - -With a 2.4 Curve, the supply water temperature is raised 2.4 degrees for every degree of outdoor temperature drop. - If: WWSD point = 70°F and Outdoor temperature = 30°F, then supply temperature = 166°F - -With a 0.6 Curve, the supply water temperature is raised 0.6 degrees for every degree of outdoor temperature drop. - If: WWSD point = 70°F and Outdoor temperature = 30°F, then supply temperature = 94°F - If the Heating Curve selected is too low; the heating system will not supply hot enough water to keep the room temperature warm during colder weather. - If the Heating Curve selected is too high; the supply water will be too hot for the conditions and the building will overheat during colder weather.

 At warm outdoor temperatures, the indoor space of a building gains heat from the outdoors; additional heat is not required, and if the heating system is running (even on standby), enough excess heat can be produced to overheat the building, causing discomfort and wasting valuable energy.

-This control shuts off the boiler and system pump when the outdoor temperature is above the WWSD point.
-As outdoor temperatures get colder, there comes a point where the heat gain turns into heat loss; the heat loss causes the indoor temperature to fall below the comfort level, and the heating system must be turned on to start delivering heat.
+This control shuts off the boilers and system pump when the outdoor temperature is above the WWSD point.
+As outdoor temperatures get colder, there comes a point where the heat gain turns into heat loss; the heat loss causes the indoor temperature to fall below the comfort level, and the heating system must be turned on.

-To provide heat to the building, this control turns on the system pump and fires the boiler to deliver heat at the low output required by the Heating Curve near the WWSD point.
+To provide heat to the building, this control turns on the system pump and fires the boilers to deliver heat at the low output required by the Heating Curve near the WWSD point.
 If the outdoor temperature rises above the WWSD point, the control shuts the heating system off again; since the system was operating at a low heat output level, overheating and temperature swings in mild weather are avoided.
 When the system is operating near the WWSD point and the building is too cold; the WWSD point should be raised.
 When the system is operating near the WWSD point and the building is too warm; the WWSD point should be lowered.